dsflow-io/dsflow/README.md

 ### a) A pipeline is a chain of jobs

-The concept of _pipeline_ in dsflow inherits from the concept of _DAG_ in Airflow.
-A _Directed Acyclic Graph_ is a collection of all the jobs you want to run, organized in a way that reflects their relationships and dependencies.
+The concept of _pipeline_ in dsflow inherits from the concept of _Directed Acyclic Graph (DAG)_ in Airflow.
+A DAG is a collection of all the jobs you want to run, organized in a way that reflects their relationships and dependencies.

 A data pipeline is also called a _workflow_.